MathiasSeguy-Android2EE/RxTraining/docs/Doc4_ObservableCreators.md

-# Chapter a: Observable simple creators
+# Chapter 4: Observable simple creators

 We will see a list of methods to create Observables.
 We already have
 seen: